Adjudicating Sexual Misconduct on Campus: Title IX and Due Process in Uncertain Times

 This program has been approved for 5.5 Rhode Island MCLE credits.

 $50 includes all symposium sessions, lunch, and 5.5 Rhode Island MCLE credits.
 RWU Law students may attend the symposium complimentary but registration is required.
-Registration Link
+Registration Link The last day to register is Wednesday, November 13, 2019.

 Cancellation & Refund Policy